Adding Context and Ribbon Menus¶

 Selecting data and clicking on the PlottingLine menu item generates plots as expected:

-Adding further menu items is done by extending the range passed into UpdateContextMenu():
+Adding further menu items is done by extending the range passed into UpdateContextMenu()

 At this stage our context menu looks like this:

 We’d like to add some images to make the menu look more professional.
-The image for the top level menu is an optional third argument to UpdateContextMenu() and the images for the menu items are an optional third column in the range passed as the second argument.
+The image for the top level menu is an optional third argument to UpdateContextMenu()

 The available images are restricted to those built into Excel.
 Fortunately there are many builtin images to choose from.
 Available images can be browsed at images.
 These look like good images for the menu items: